 Micromosaics are characterized by the use of small cubes or rectangles, named “tesserae” (from Latin, plural of tessera meaning “having 4 corners”).
 These tesserae can be from metal, marble or any hard stone, but are mainly made from glass rods which are cut with a blade and hammer and termed smalti.
 The colors of these smalti are almost limitless and are produced in Venice.
 The smalti which are produced in bi-colors are named millefiori (“1000 flowers”).

-Another method involved keeping the smalti longer and trimming them down to the desired height after the design was worked out much like Persian rugs are scissored down after looming.
+Another method involved keeping the smalti longer and trimming them down to the desired height after the design was worked out6 much like Persian rugs are scissored down after looming.

 After the micromosaic was finished, it was incorporated in jewelry, usually in a brooch, pendant or en esclavage necklace.
 Sometimes the micromosaic was inlaid in a black marble – or glass – surface as usually done with pietra dura mosaics.

-In 1588 Grand Duke Ferdinando I de Medici founded the The Opificio delle Pietre Dure (originally named Galleria di'Lavori ), a Florentine workshop which created furniture and other items inlaid with a parquetry or marquetry of hard stones.
-This descendant of the opus sectile style later became known as pietra dura (from Italian: "hard stone").
-Although its roots date back to Ceasarian Rome and was revived during the renaissance, jewelry of this type did not emerge until the 19th century.
+In 1588 Grand Duke Ferdinando I de Medici founded the The Opificio delle Pietre Dure (originally named Galleria di’Lavori,11 a Florentine workshop which created furniture and other items inlaid with a parquetry or marquetry of hard stones.
+This descendant of the opus sectile style later became known as pietra dura (from Italian: “hard stone”).
+Although its roots date back to Caesarian Rome12 and was revived during the Renaissance, jewelry of this type did not emerge until the 19th century.